-Early menopause linked to higher risk of osteoporosis, fracture and mortalityApril 24th, 2012 in Obstetrics & gynaecology /
+Early menopause linked to higher risk of osteoporosis, fracture and mortalityApril 24, 2012 in Medicine & Health / Obstetrics & gynaecology

 Women who go through the menopause early are nearly twice as likely to suffer from osteoporosis in later life, suggests new research published today (25 April) in BJOG: An International Journal of Obstetrics and Gynaecology.

 The Swedish study looked at the long-term effects of early menopause on mortality, risk of fragility fracture and osteoporosis.

 In 1977, 390 white north European women aged 48 were recruited in the Malmo Perimenopausal Study, an observational study where women were followed from age 48 onwards.

 The women were divided into two categories; women who started the menopause before 47 and women who started the menopause at age 47 or later.

 The women's bone mineral density (BMD) was measured.
 At the age of 77, all eligible women were re-measured for BMD.
 At this point, 298 women were still alive while 92 had died.
 One hundred out of the 298 women still alive had relocated or declined further participation, leaving 198 women to attend the follow-up measurement.

 The study found that at the age of 77, 56% of women with early menopause had osteoporosis, in comparison with 30% of women with late menopause.